 National History Museum

-Situated in Mahebourg in the Robillard House, the museum has a large collection of artifacts during the Dutch, French and British colonies.
+At Mahebourg in the Robillard House, the museum has a collection of artifacts during the Dutch, French and British eras.

 Natural History Museum

-The museum is in the ground floor of the Mauritius Institute building, built-in 1880.
+The museum is in the ground floor of the Mauritius Institute building.
 It is mostly about the animal species on our island.